-A sensible target linewidth is perhaps 100 MHz: in a microcavity, the Purcell effect can increase the inhomogeneous linewidth to several hundred MHz such that an inhomogeneous broadening of about 100 MHz can be tolerated.
-The empirical cumulative distribution functions (ECDF) show that from the measured distributions, one can extract a 92.9%, 90.9%, and 79.4% chance of measuring a linewidth below 100 MHz for sample A. B. and C. respectively.
-This result emphasizes the excellent optical quality and low charge-noise environment of the created NV centers.
-Similar probability values are obtained by using a Bayesian approach for analyzing linewidth distributions [26]; with this approach, we determine the probability that the next measured line has a linewidth below 100 MHz of 93.4%, 92.0%, and 77.7% for sample A, B, and C, respectively.
-With the same approach we also calculate the probability that the median of the distributions is below this threshold, giving a probability of above 99.9% for each of the three samples.
-The higher mean linewidth of the NV centers in sample C could be related to the fact that in this case, the writing was performed deeper inside the diamond where it is particularly difficult to avoid spherical aberrations (even with the corrective capability of the objective lens) such that the vacancies are created over a larger volume compared to the other two samples.
-Of the 15, 20, and 14 NV centers measured in sample A, B, and C, respectively, 13, 15, and 13 showed clear PLE signals.
+A sensible target linewidth is perhaps 100 MHz: in a microcavity, the Purcell effect can increase the homogeneous linewidth to several hundred MHz such that an inhomogeneous broadening of about 100 MHz can be tolerated.
+The empirical cumulative distribution functions (ECDFs) show that from the measured distributions, one can extract 92.3, 90.9, and 81.1% chances of measuring a linewidth below 100 MHz for samples A, B, and C, respectively.
+This result emphasizes the excellent optical quality and low-charge-noise environment of the created NV centers.
+Similar probability values are obtained by using a Bayesian approach for analyzing linewidth distributions; 26 with this approach, we determine the probabilities that the next measured line has a linewidth below 100 MHz of 92.3, 92.1, and 78.2% for samples A, B, and C, respectively.
+With the same approach, we also calculate the probability that the median of the distributions is below this threshold, giving a probability of above 99.9% for each of the three samples.
+The higher mean linewidth of the NV centers in sample C could be related to the fact that the writing was performed deeper inside the diamond, where it is particularly difficult to avoid spherical aberrations (even with the corrective capability of the objective lens), which means that the vacancies were created over a larger volume compared to the other two samples.
+Of the 15, 20, and 14 NV centers measured in samples A, B, and C, respectively, 13, 15, and 13 showed clear PLE signals.

-IV.
 CONCLUSION

 In conclusion, we have demonstrated that a t-SIL enables laser-induced vacancy creation within bulk diamond with pulse energies as low as 5.8 nJ.
 There is a large window in pulse energy before the pulse creates irreversible damage.
 We interpret this wide range of useful pulse energies as a consequence of working in the tunneling breakdown regime for vacancy creation.
-The vacancies can be created across the full depth of 40 μm bulk diamond samples.
-An estimated 92.9% of the created NV centers have an inhomogeneously broadened linewidth below 100 MHz, illustrating that laser writing yields an exceptionally high probability of generating narrow-linewidth NV centers as compared to standard implantation and annealing [22, 25, 26].
-This metric is crucial for applications based on spin-photon entanglement as it is greatly beneficial to perform experiments with minimal pre-selection of NV centers.
+The vacancies can be created across the full depth of 40 μ m bulk diamond samples.
+Up to an estimated 92.3% of the created NV centers have an inhomogeneously broadened linewidth below 100 MHz, illustrating that laser writing yields an exceptionally high probability of generating narrow-linewidth NV centers as compared to standard implantation and annealing. ^{22,25,26} This metric is crucial for applications based on spin-photon entanglement, as it is greatly beneficial to perform experiments with minimal preselection of NV centers.
 Importantly, the linewidths presented contain the full inhomogeneous broadening.
-To the best of our knowledge, this is the lowest charge noise measured to date including the full effects of the off-resonant charge-state repump [17, 22, 32].
-The narrow linewidths suggest reduced damage in the vicinity of the NV centers compared to other NV creation methods.
+To the best of our knowledge, this is the lowest charge noise measured to date including the full effects of the offresonant charge-state repump.
+17,22,31 The narrow linewidths suggest reduced damage in the vicinity of the NV centers compared to other NV creation methods.
 The t-SIL lowers significantly the threshold pulse energy for vacancy generation.
 This result points to the feasibility of using a standard Ti:sapphire ultrafast laser without the need for a regenerative amplifier for vacancy creation in diamond.